 “Fake butcher block countertops” are another one of those original vintage house features that I often hear called “hideous” on other websites.
-(Crikey, how I have come to despise that word — it is overkill, please refrain.)
+(Crikey, how I have come to seriously dislike that word — it is overkill, please refrain.)
 I, on the other hand, not only have “no problem” with butcher block laminate, I am 100% on its side, especially for late 1960s and 1970s homes.
 I even put some in my house.
 I asked Formica, and they report that their butcher block laminate — the pattern shown at the left — has been in production since 1972.
 How is that for enduring!
 I did some research, and found only two manufacturers that still make 1970s-era butcher block laminate:

 - Formica 204 Butcherblock Maple (pictured above) and

 In fact, I ordered butcher block laminate for the countertops in two areas of our house.
 Now, don’t be put off because neither place is glamorous like a kitchen.
 But, first, we ordered butcher block laminate to make a countertop in my husband’s basement workroom.
 It sits on top of two old Ikea playroom storage thingies that weebit no longer used — as I recall, we paid $75 or less for this piece of countertop from Home Depot.
 I’m kind of fuzzy on the details, but as I recall, at the time we put this in, Home Depot carried this countertop as a stock item — you could walk right out the door with it.
 (Everything back there is faux granite.)
 I’m also fuzzy on the maker of this laminate.
 I’m thinking it’s Pionite.
 Reason being: When I was finishing up our kitchen, we had aquamarine cabinets left over that I installed in the garage.
 We needed countertops made to size for those, and, yes: We ordered butcher block laminate, again.
 I’m pretty sure they were Pionite, for some reason that’s what’s stuck in my brain, and I tend to be good remembering silly details like that.
 For the two sections in the garage — manufactured to our size specifications and including a corner turn — I think we paid around $150.